ApostolicDA/bank-customer-churn-analysis/README.md

 - Churn by number of products
 - Customer activity vs churn
 - Credit score impact on churn
-- Churn distribution by account balance
+- Balance distribution and churn

 Example query: